rusfrance56/Horns_and_Hooves/src/main/resources/static/lib/angular-smart-table/readme.md

 > Copyright (C) 2015 Laurent Renard.
 >
-> Permission is hereby granted, free of charge, to any person
+> Permission is hereby granted, free of charge, to any user
 > obtaining a copy of this software and associated documentation files
 > (the "Software"), to deal in the Software without restriction,
 > including without limitation the rights to use, copy, modify, merge,